 Funding from the Dublin Airport Community Fund is allocated twice yearly and applications are assessed by a Grant Making Panel.
 The Grant Making Panel is independently chaired and will have four members - two representatives chosen for their independence, experience and understanding of community issues and two Dublin Airport representatives.

-Fund will be open to applications in spring and autumn each year and will remain open for a period of six weeks on each occasion.
+Fund will be open to applications on the 1st Januaru and 1st September each year and will remain open for a period of six weeks on each occassion.